pylint-dev/pylint/doc/output.rst

     object within the module (if any) msg
     text of the message
+msg_id
+    the message code (eg. I0011)
 symbol
-    symbolic name of the message
+    symbolic name of the message (eg. locally-disabled) C
-C
     one letter indication of the message category category